000pp/hexodus/README.md

 hexodus -c corp corp.local john.doe 'NewPassword123!'
 ```

-2. Try binding the connection or running a module
+2. Test the connection or run a module
 ```
 hexodus corp ldap 192.168.15.52 hexodus corp ldap 192.168.15.52  users hexodus corp smb  192.168.52.52  share
 ```

-You can also list the existing modules for each protocol using "list" in the host argument position:
+You can also list the available modules for each protocol by using `list` in place of the host argument:
 ```
 hexodus corp ldap list
 ```